Necas produces on birthday as Hurricanes beat Canucks 4-1

 NOT NOW

 The Hurricanes were 5-for-5 on penalty killing.
-That stretches the string of successful kills of opposing power plays to 35 for the third-longest streak in franchise history.
+That stretches the string of successful kills of opposing power plays to 35 for the third-longest streak in franchise history, just one shot of the record that has been accomplished twice.

+“Those guys are taking pride in how they go about their business,” Brind’Amour said.
+“The penalty kill for me is hard work.”

 COMING AND GOING